mphemming/AWS-Project-1-DataQC-Delivery/README.md

 For extra security, check VPC settings to ensure table cannot be accessed via the web.
 Depends on how the VPC network and subnets are setup I guess.

+To put items into DynamoDB table, you are required to use AWS access key ID and the associated secret access key.
+These are different to the IAM user and password used for login to the AWS console.
+To create the access key ID and secret access key, you can do so by navigating to the IAM console, clicking on the IAM user account and creating them.

+It is important that you respect the data type of the DynamoDB table columns.
+I have used 'user_id' for the partition key, which is a number, so in the json file you have to specify 'N' (see code example in repo).
+The other columns are strings, so 'S'.